-A number of interrelated considerations is making it desirable to have a single, relatively fast, bi-directional, 20 isochronous, low-cost, and dynamically configurable serial bus for simultaneously connecting isochronous as well as asynchronous peripherals to the system unit of a desktop computer system.
-Isochronous peripherals are peripherals video, and the like.
+A number of interrelated considerations is making it 20 desirable to have a single, relatively fast, bi-directional, isochronous, low-cost, and dynamically configurable serial bus for simultaneously connecting isochronous as well as asynchronous peripherals to the system unit of a desktop computer system.
+Isochronous peripherals are peripherals 25 that generate real time natural data such as voice, motion video, and the like.
 These interrelated considerations include: